danhorst/danhorst.com/content/writing/photography.md

 	- How to I merge all the photos I take on my phone with the ones I take with my "real" camera?
 	- What replication strategy across cloud providers makes sense for my needs?
 	- How much digital refinement or modification to the images do you want to be able to do?
+	- How can you adjust your camera’s settings to get the best results without having to do as much (or any) post-processing?

 Last week, after much indecision, I purchased a full version of [Capture One Pro][2].
 Now I have a desktop application where I can manage my entire collection of photos for the first time since Google stopped development on [Picasa][3] in 2016.
-I’ve been reviewing the photos I’ve taken—all 39,000—to see what I would consider posting to [Glass][4]—and I’ve come to the conclusion that I’m not particularly good at photography.
+I’ve been reviewing the photos I’ve taken—all 39,000—to see which ones I like enough to share on [Glass][4] and, in the processes, I’ve come to the conclusion that I’m not a particularly good photographer.

 <figure class="picture">
   <figcaption class="picture__caption marginnote">